 While it’s great that you’re on your fitness grind, excessive sweat on your chest paired with a tight sports bra is a perfect breeding ground for your sebaceous glands to hit overdrive, leaving you to battle more than just annoying bench hogs in the gym.
 Cue the boob acne.

-We’re not suggesting you give up working out to minimize the chance for breaking out, but taking off your sports bra ASAP and using a gentle acne cleanser immediately after you finish should help.
+We’re not suggesting you give up working out to minimize the chances of breaking out, but taking off your sports bra ASAP and using a gentle acne cleanser immediately after you finish your sweat sesh should help.
 Unfortunately, this means heading right to brunch after your cardio class probably isn’t the best idea.